davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/texas/flag/Flag_of_Texas.svg.md

   - Flag_of_Mexico.svg (Wikimedia Commons)
   - Flag_of_New_Mexico.svg (Wikimedia Commons)
   - Flag_of_Oklahoma.svg (Wikimedia Commons)
-down the coast:
+clockwise on the Gulf of Mexico: Flag_of_Louisiana.svg (Wikimedia Commons) down the coast:
   - missing Tamaulipas flag
   - Flag_of_Mexico.svg (Wikimedia Commons)